Workwherever.com Kathmandu, Nepal Asia - Working for sure wherever... January 25, 2007

 THE PERSON WROTE - Note: (...)
 Three dashes means I edited the text

-, but I thought it might appeal to your readers as it relates to travel and mobility.
+I wanted to send this note to you for consideration on your blog.
+It's not hard news per se, but I thought it might appeal to your readers as it relates to travel and mobility.
 Microsoft was looking for something fun and different to promote and publicize Windows Mobile for business users.
 What we came up with was http://www.workwherever.com/ : it's a tongue-in-cheek look at how Windows Mobile makes it possible to work wherever, no matter what.

 And while the web site is our main area of focus, here are some video clips about the site that have been circulating throughout the Net:

 Please let me know your thoughts on this.
 If you have any questions or if it's of interest to you, I can send additional links.